Congresswoman Katherine Clark proudly serves the Fifth District of Massachusetts. She was first elected in a special election in December of 2013.

 Katherine represents a diverse district comprised of 24 cities and towns that stretch from the coastal communities of Revere and Winthrop through the economic engine of MetroWest.

-As of January 3, 2019, she joined the House leadership team as Vice Chair of the Democratic Caucus, making her the sixth highest ranking Democrat in Congress.
+In fall 2018, she was elected by her colleagues to serve as Vice Chair of the Democratic Caucus, making her the sixth highest ranking Democrat in the 116th Congress.
 Additionally, she serves as a member of the Steering and Policy Committee within the Caucus.

 Katherine, her husband Rodney and their three boys Addison, Jared and Nathaniel live in Melrose.